New York University Tandon School of Engineering: Acquisition of NYU College of Engineering by Polytechnic Institute

 Enrollment at New York University expanded considerably from the early 1900s into the postwar decades.
-However, by the early 1970s this growth ceased due to rising crime and financial troubles in New York City.
+However, by the early 1970s, this growth ceased due to rising crime and financial troubles in New York City.
 New York University faced financial hardships leading it to sell its University Heights campus that housed its engineering school to City University of New York, which in turn renamed the campus Bronx Community College.

-Also during that period from 1969 to 1975, Polytechnic Institute of Brooklyn was forced to rely on subsidies provided by New York state to keep the school afloat.
+From 1969 to 1975, Polytechnic Institute of Brooklyn was forced to rely on subsidies provided by New York state to keep the school afloat.
 The state supported Polytechnic on the basis that closing the school would create economic hardship locally.
-With both Polytechnic Institute of Brooklyn and New York University facing financial difficulties, the state brokered a merger with New York University's engineering school.
-Polytechnic Institute acquired the faculty, programs and students of New York University's engineering school to form Polytechnic Institute of New York.
-Polytechnic Institute of New York gained university status in 1985 and changed its name to Polytechnic University.
+With both the Polytechnic Institute of Brooklyn and New York University facing financial difficulties, the state brokered a merger with New York University's engineering school.
+The Polytechnic Institute of Brooklyn acquired the faculty, programs and students of New York University's engineering school to form the Polytechnic Institute of New York.
+Polytechnic Institute of New York gained university status in 1985 and changed its name to the Polytechnic University.